Navigation » List of Schools » Glendale Community College » Oceanography » Ocean 115 – Introduction to Oceanography » Spring 2022 » Katrina video

 C The projected track of Hurricane Katrina was correct, only about 70 miles off.

-D The projected track of Hurricane Katrina was correct, only about 20 miles off.
+D The projected track of Hurricane Katrina was incorrect.

 E The projected track of Hurricane Katrina was correct, only about 120 miles off.